-- List all management template, aspect, or policy template assignments. - List all assignments of a certain management template, aspect, or policy template. - List all management template, aspect, or policy template assignments to a certain CI. - List all management templates and aspects assignable to a certain CI. - List all deployment jobs created as a result of an assignment. - Find status and parameter information for a certain assignment of a management template, aspect, or policy template. - Create, update, and delete assignments of management templates, aspects, or policy templates. - List available management templates, allowing filtering by CI type or management template ID. - List available aspects, allowing filtering by CI type or aspect ID. - List available policy templates, allowing filtering by template ID.
+- List all management template, aspect, or policy template assignments. - · List all automatic assignments for a view. - List all assignments of a certain management template, aspect, or policy template. - List all management template, aspect, or policy template assignments to a certain CI. - List all automatic assignments to a certain management template or aspect version. - List all management templates or aspects assignable for a view. - List all management templates and aspects assignable to a certain CI. - · List all deployment jobs created as a result of an assignment. - Find status and parameter information for a certain assignment of a management template, aspect, or policy template. - Create, update, and delete assignments of management templates, aspects, or policy templates. - Create, update, and delete automatic assignments of management templates or aspects. - List available management templates, allowing filtering by CI type or management template ID. - List available aspects, allowing filtering by CI type or aspect ID. - List available policy templates, allowing filtering by template ID.